 Serving on board a submarine takes a special type of person.
 You need to be able to live and work in a confined space, where the conditions can quickly change from relatively calm to extremely active and exciting.

-Finally, you'll return to BRNC for your passing out parade where your family and friends will have the opportunity to witness your joining the Royal Navy as an officer.
+This all culminates in your passing out parade where your family and friends will have the opportunity to witness your joining the Royal Navy as an Officer.

 Joining the Submarine Service involves some of the toughest technical training in the Royal Navy.
 It begins with the 10-month systems engineering and management course at HMS Sultan in Gosport, Hampshire.Here you'll learn about general marine engineering systems, including diesel generators, hydraulics and air systems, as well as domestic systems such as water production and waste disposal, then go to sea as an Assistant Marine Engineer Officer.